pfalzergbr/vtm-dice-ts-react/README.md

-# Vampire the Masquerade
-## v5 dice roller
+# Vampire the Masquerade v5 dice roller

 This is a remake of my first ever web application, written using vanilla JavaScript DOM API.
 You can find the original repository [here](https://github.com/pfalzergbr/vtm-diceroller).
-This project is based on the popular role playing game, [**Vampire the Masquerade**](https://www.worldofdarkness.com/).
+This project is based on the popular role playing game, [Vampire the Masquerade](https://www.worldofdarkness.com/).
 I do not own any rights for the game, this is only a fan project for practicing web development.
 The application cannot replace the satisfaction of rolling original, physical dice, or the facial expressions of your fellow players and storytellers.

 ## Reason